david-schaller/Erdbeermet/README.md

 #### Background

-Recognition of R matrices works by identifying a candidate for the last R-step `(x, y: z) alpha` removing `z` from the distance matrix and updating the distances according to specific rules.
+Recognition of R matrices works by identifying a candidate for the last R-step `(x, y: z) alpha`, removing `z` from the distance matrix, and updating the distances according to specific rules.
 This process is repeated until certain conditions are no longer satisfied (in which case the reconstruction path is not a valid reconstruction of the history) or until only 4 items remain.
 A distance matrix on 4 items can be recognized as an R matrix using a specific formula.

 A problem arises as there are often multiple candidates for the last R-step.
 Multiple cases can occur for a specific candidate:
-* it is the true last R-steps
+* it is the true last R-step
 * it is one of the true last R-steps (that happened in different branches and did not take part in any merging event later)
 * it is not an R-step that occurred in the "true" history but it admits the reconstruction of an alternative history that produces the same R matrix
 * it is not an R-step that occurred in the "true" history and we will eventually hit a "dead end" if we choose this candidate no matter which candidate decisions we make later